lightning/bolts/04-onion-routing.md

 * 0x2000 (NODE): node failure (otherwise channel)
 * 0x1000 (UPDATE): new channel update enclosed

+The following `failure_code`s are defined:

 1. type: PERM|1 (`invalid_realm`)

+The `realm` byte was not understood by the processing node.

 1. type: NODE|2 (`temporary_node_failure`)

+General temporary failure of the processing node.

 1. type: PERM|NODE|2 (`permanent_node_failure`)

+General permanent failure of the processing node.

 1. type: PERM|NODE|3 (`required_node_feature_missing`)

+The processing node has a required feature which was not in this onion.

 1. type: BADONION|PERM|4 (`invalid_onion_version`)
 2. data:
    * [`32`:`sha256_of_onion`]

+The `version` byte was not understood by the processing node.

 1. type: BADONION|PERM|5 (`invalid_onion_hmac`)
 2. data:
    * [`32`:`sha256_of_onion`]

+The HMAC of the onion was incorrect when it reached the processing node.

 1. type: BADONION|PERM|6 (`invalid_onion_key`)
 2. data:
    * [`32`:`sha256_of_onion`]

+The ephemeral key was unparsable by the processing node.

 1. type: UPDATE|7 (`temporary_channel_failure`)
 2. data:
    * [`2`:`len`]
    * [`len`:`channel_update`]

+The channel from the processing node was unable to handle this HTLC, but may be able to handle it, or others, later.

 1. type: PERM|8 (`permanent_channel_failure`)

+The channel from the processing node is unable to handle any HTLCs.

 1. type: PERM|9 (`required_channel_feature_missing`)

+The channel from the processing node requires features not present in the onion.

 1. type: PERM|10 (`unknown_next_peer`)

+The onion specified a `short_channel_id` which doesn't match any leading from the processing node.

 1. type: UPDATE|11 (`amount_below_minimum`)
 2. data: